Quick Answer

 5. Practice Daily

-- Quiet space: Minimize distractions for focused practice
+- Quiet space: Minimize distractions for focused practice.
+Close the door, turn off notifications, and let family know you're practicing.

-- Good lighting: Ensure you can read Arabic text clearly
+- Good lighting: Ensure you can read Arabic text clearly.
+Poor lighting causes eye strain and makes it harder to focus.

-- Recording device: Use smartphone or recorder for self-assessment
+- Recording device: Use smartphone or recorder for self-assessment.
+Most phones have a voice recorder app — use it regularly.

-- Metronome: Use app or device for timing practice
+- Metronome: Use app or device for timing practice.
+Free metronome apps are available for all smartphones.

 Noon Sakinah & Tanween Exercises